javascript-obfuscator/javascript-obfuscator/README.md

 Type: `number` Default: `1`

 Controls what percentage of your root-level functions get VM protection.

+> **Warning:** Values other than `1` may cause runtime bugs when VM-obfuscated and non-VM-obfuscated code share top-level variables.
+A value of `1` is strongly recommended.
+For selective function obfuscation, use `vmTargetFunctionsMode: 'comment'` with the `// javascript-obfuscator:vm` directive instead.

 ### `vmPreprocessIdentifiers`
 Type: `boolean` Default: `true`